thedynamiclinker/ld/dictionary/Complete Graph.md

 This may be causing some problems at the moment.

 For an unnecessary amount of extra mathematical details about this totally simple concept, see [Complete Graph - Wikipedia](https://en.wikipedia.org/wiki/Complete_graph), but actually don't.

+For the opposite of a complete graph, see the [[Asshole Topology]].